lucasortizny/lucasortizny/README.md

 # Hi there 👋

 My name is Lucas Ortiz.
 I graduated from New York University in January 2022 and looking into getting into Java-related fields.
-Possibly looking into getting involved in Android-related fields after I enhance my Java knowledge.
+Fields that I am currently interested in are: Spring, Android, Java native APIs, database-storage solutions (including Oracle).

 ## I am currently studying:
 - Spring